kelly12201984/Applied-ML/README.md

 Applied Machine Learning Projects:
-This repository showcases hands-on machine learning projects completed as part of my graduate coursework in Applied Data Science at Syracuse University.
+This repository showcases hands-on machine learning projects I've completed.
 The goal of each project was to apply machine learning methods to real-world datasets and extract meaningful insights using interpretable models.

 Projects Included
 🧠 The Federalist Papers: Clustering for Authorship Attribution